Online, Part time

-|MBTL 700||Introduction to Mindfulness: Research, Theory and Practice|
+|MBTL 700||Introduction to Mindfulness: Research, Theory, and Practice|

-|MBTL 708||Mindfulness-based Teaching, Learning and Leadership|
+|MBTL 708||Mindfulness-based Teaching, Learning and Leading|

 |MBTL 710||Mindfulness Practice|

 Becoming a Mindfulness Specialist

 For practicing professionals, the Mindfulness-Based Teaching and Learning (MBTL) graduate certificate entables you to study and learn as you work.
 Whether you are employed in education, health care, criminal justice, social work, or yoga, the program prepares you to serve as a professional leader while deepening your own mindfulness practice and knowledge.